syncthing/syncthing/next-gen-gui/README.md

 The magic is symlink is because Syncthing will look for the GUI in the `default` subdirectory.
 Navigate to `http://localhost:8384/next-gen-gui/`.

+**NOTE**: You will need to enable the `sendBasicAuthPrompt` setting in the backend if authentication is configured, as this GUI doesn’t have an HTML login form yet.
+To do that, go to *Actions > Advanced > GUI* in the standard variant, and enable the *Send Basic Auth Prompt* checkbox, then save.
+Otherwise, you’ll always need to log into the standard GUI first before using this one.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You